Time-diffracting 2D wave vortices: General approach

 Figure~\ref{fig:vortex} shows examples of localized 2D vortices \eqref{eq:vortex} with $\ell=2$ and distribution $f(k) = \exp\left[-(k-k_0)^2/\Delta^2 \right]$ (strictly speaking, it should satisfy $f(0)=0$, but it has an exponentially small contribution from $f(0)$).
 For $\Delta \ll k_0$, the vortex resembles the Bessel vortex \eqref{eq:Bessel} with multiple intensity rings.
 As $\Delta$ increases, the amplitudes of the outer rings diminish, and for $\Delta \sim k_0$, the energy becomes largely confined to the innermost ring, similar to the Laguerre-Gaussian ``donut'' beams widely used across various domains of wave physics \cite{Allen_book, Bekshaev_book, Torres_book, Hefner1999JASA, Lekner2006JASA, Volke-Sepulveda2008PRL, Bliokh2017PR, Clark2015Nature, Luski2021Science}.

-Importantly, the price of spatial localization is the inherently polychromatic, non-stationary character of the vortex \eqref{eq:vortex}.
+The price of spatial localization is the inherently polychromatic, non-stationary character of the vortex \eqref{eq:vortex}.
 Figure~\ref{fig:diffraction} shows an example of the temporal evolution of such vortices.
-One can see that this evolution closely parallels the $z$-propagation and diffraction of transversely-localized vortex beams \cite{Allen_book, Bekshaev_book, Torres_book, Hefner1999JASA, Lekner2006JASA, Volke-Sepulveda2008PRL, Bliokh2017PR, Clark2015Nature, Luski2021Science}.
-For real-valued distributions $f(k)$, the instant $t=0$ corresponds to the focal plane, characterized by the minimal vortex radius and a purely azimuthal phase gradient.
+One can see that this evolution parallels the $z$-propagation and diffraction of transversely-localized vortex beams \cite{Allen_book, Bekshaev_book, Torres_book, Hefner1999JASA, Lekner2006JASA, Volke-Sepulveda2008PRL, Bliokh2017PR, Clark2015Nature, Luski2021Science}, see Fig.~\ref{fig:intro}.
+For real-valued distributions $f(k)$, the instant $t=0$ corresponds to the `temporal focal plane', characterized by the minimal vortex radius, maximum concentration of energy (see Fig.~\ref{fig:radial} below), and a purely azimuthal phase gradient.
 At times $|\omega_0 t| \gg 1$, the field reaches the far-field regime, where the vortex radius grows near-linearly with $|t|$ and the phase gradient becomes predominantly radial (while maintaining the $2\pi\ell$ phase increment around the vortex core).
 Thus, the time-diffracting vortices described by Eq.~\eqref{eq:vortex} represent spatio-temporal counterparts of monochromatic vortex beams diffracting upon spatial propagation.